Conal-Tuohy/PROV-RIF-SPARQL/deployment.md

 # crontab -e
 ```

-The `begin-harvest.sh` script should be scheduled to shortly after the OAI-PMH provider's data has been updated.
+The `begin-harvest.sh` script should be scheduled to run at a convenient time, soon after the OAI-PMH provider's data has been updated.
 The harvest script will harvest data records from the OAI-PMH provider, convert them to RDF, and store them in the SPARQL store.
-This process should take about 40 minutes to an hour, though the time taken will grow as the OAI-PMH dataset grows in size.
+This process may take about 40 minutes to an hour.

 The `regenerate-csv.sh` script will query the SPARQL store to regenerate the CSV data files used by the PROVisualizer.
 For safety, allow the harvest two hours to complete, before the scheduled start of the `regenerate-csv.sh` script.